-The MD and authorised staff can require students to undergo screening by a walkthrough or hand held metal detector (arch or wand) even if they do not suspect them of having a weapon and without the consent of the student.
+The MD and authorised staff can require students to undergo screening by a walkthrough or hand held metal detector (arch or wand) even if they do not suspect them of having a weapon.
 Colleges' statutory power to make rules on student behaviour and their duty as an employer to manage the safety of staff, students and visitors enables them to impose a requirement that students undergo screening.